fermentationist/hydrometer_correction/README.md

 This is my first Rust project.
 It is a simple command line tool to correct hydrometer readings for temperature.

 ## Usage

+You will need to have Rust installed on your system.
+If you do not have Rust installed, you can find instructions [here](https://www.rust-lang.org/tools/install).
+Once you have Rust installed, you can run the program in one of three ways

 1. Download the repository: `git clone https://github.com/fermentationist/hydrometer_correction.git`.
 2. Change into the directory: `cd hydrometer_correction`.
 3. You may either:
     a.
 Run the program with `cargo run`.
     b.
-Build the program with `cargo build`, and then run the binary - `./target/debug/hydrometer_correction`.
+Build the program with `cargo build --release`, and then run the binary - `./target/release/hydrometer_correction`.
+This binary can also be moved and run from anywhere on your system, or even copied to another system (without Rust) and run there.
     c.
-Install the program with `cargo install --path .` and run with the command `hydrometer_correction`.
+Install the program with `cargo install --path .` and then run with the command `hydrometer_correction` from anywhere.
 4. Follow the prompts to use.
-You may also type `help` or `h` at any time, for detailed instructions.
+You may also type `help` or `h` at any time, for more detailed instructions.
 ---

 ### License